-- Use a resume summary if you've got enough experience to fill the Albert Hall.
+- Use an engineering resume summary if you've got enough experience to fill the Albert Hall.

-- Use a resume objective if your work history is full of holes.
+- Use an engineering resume objective if your work history is full of holes.
 Or if you're writing an engineering student resume.

 Energetic mechanical engineer with 9+ years experience.
 Seeking to use proven process and production design skills to advance manufacturing excellence at Boeing.
 Increased production efficiency by 35% at Raytheon IADC.
 Decreased costs 28% and cut lead times by 22%.
 Lowered defects 32% department-wide.
 Spearheaded the team that received the Shingo Prize in 2017.